DesvoSoft/ZeroBlockBridge/README.md

 ### Dependencies

 All required Python packages are listed in `requirements.txt`.
-The main dependencies are:
+The dependencies are:

 - **customtkinter** – Modern graphical user interface framework for Python.
 - **darkdetect** – Detects system dark/light mode for adaptive UI themes.